 The problem is that the list match rate observed under “Uploaded List Audience” changes with time.
 It can reduce or increase on its own.
 This is true even for a live campaign.
 I observed this from July to September this year to be specific.
 It has a significant impact on your advertising campaigns as more list match rate means more impressions being served, better chances for your audience to click your ads and vice versa.

 Keep a close watch on list match rates within your live campaigns if any are being used.
 The reason is not discoverable by the usual metrics that LinkedIn Ads provide.

 For instance, in the screenshots below, the match rate for the same list of accounts has changed thrice from August 15 to September 16.
 (80% then 35% and then less than 5%)

 2.Two Problems with LinkedIn Lead Gen Forms

 a) No form edits

-There is no way to edit a Lead gen form which is most promising offering from LinkedIn Marketing Solutions.
+There is no way to edit a Lead gen form, which is the most promising offering from LinkedIn Marketing Solutions.
 You will have to create a new form all over again if you wish to edit anything at all.
-It is painful ☹
+It is painful.

 Learn More: Editing Lead Gen form templates